-- Many people have to “build up” their tolerance to cannabinoids before eating it.
+- Many must “build up” their tolerance to cannabinoids before eating them.

-- Taking too much can cause extreme anxiety and panic, which can lead to high blood pressure and heart problems.
+- Too much can cause extreme anxiety and panic, leading to high blood pressure and heart problems.

 Consuming Cannabis with Tinctures

-High-quality, lab-tested tinctures where MCT, coconut or olive oil is the main cannabinoid-terpenoid carrier makes it the best way to consume cannabis for most people.
+High-quality, lab-tested tinctures where MCT, coconut, or olive oil is the main cannabinoid-terpenoid carrier make it the best way to consume cannabis for most people.

-- Effect duration similar to edibles (6 – 8 hours), but far easier to control dosage, with a slightly faster time for effects to be felt (usually between 15 and 30 mins rather than 1-2 hours).
+- Effect duration is similar to edibles (six to eight hours) but far easier to control dosage, with a slightly faster time for effects to be felt (usually between 15 and 30 mins rather than one to two hours).

 - Versatile — can be used as-is, in food or beverages, or even as a topical.